 Twitter has long been the place to turn for opinions on everything from who will win tonight’s game to ideas for your next blog post.

-How can you get started with Twitter polls?
+How can I get started with Twitter polls?

 How do they work?

-How can you use them to boost your marketing and your business?
+How can I use them to boost my marketing and my business?